posativ/regenwolken/README.md

 - check, there is no other process on port 80
 - run `python wolken.py my.cloud.org` as root
-- finally launch Cloud.app and log in with `leave@thecloud:now` as user:passwd.
+- finally launch Cloud.app, register and then log in

 - start MongoDB via `mongod --dbpath path/to/some/folder`
 - run `sudo python wolken.py [host]`
 - edit /etc/hosts to
-- finally launch Cloud.app and log in with `leave@thecloud:now` as user:passwd
+- finally launch Cloud.app, register and then log in
 - take a test screenshot

-Warning: I'm happy, Cloud.app works, but I do not claim wolken.py is non-exploitable!
+Warning: I'm happy, Cloud.app works therefore, I don't take much effort to secure regenwolken.py

 #### using lighttpd and mod_proxy